Mark Kingsmill: Early days

 In early 1977 in Sydney Kingsmill, on drums, joined vocalist Ron Peno's (aka Ronnie Pop) band, the Hellcats, with Charlie Georges on guitar and Gary Petersen on bass.
 Ian McFarlane, an Australian musicologist, described the group as "a tough New York Dolls-inspired covers band".
 The Hellcats often supported fellow punk rockers, Radio Birdman.

-Later that year Kingsmill, under the pseudonym Jim Boots, joined another local punk band, Thought Criminals, with the line-up of Roger Grierson (aka Jack Boots) on guitar, Rique Lee Kendall (aka Matt Black) on bass guitar and Bruce Warner (aka Kit Identity) on lead vocals.
+Later that year Kingsmill, under the pseudonym Jim Boots, joined another local punk band, The Thought Criminals, with the line-up of Roger Grierson (aka Jack Boots) on guitar, Rique Lee Kendall (aka Matt Black) on bass guitar and Bruce Warner (aka Kit Identity) on lead vocals.
 Kingsmill performed on their first recording, an EP, Hilton Bomber.
 It was released in 1978 on their own label, Doublethink.
 Kingsmill was replaced by the Last Words' drummer, Ken Doyle (aka Derik Wapillspoon).

 Kingsmill was the original drummer and member of his next band, The Other Side, along with Clyde Bramley and Charlie Georges, and was replaced by Ron Keeley, when Kingsmill departed to join the Hitmen.
 This reunited Keely with Rob Younger (ex-Radio Birdman) on lead vocals.